 Advantages of Geogrid Retaining Walls

-Working in tandem with MagnumStone’s concrete blocks, each layer of geogrid is strategically measured and placed between the vertical rows of big concrete blocks.
-Securely pinched between the top and bottom retaining wall courses with precise installation techniques, the approved engineered soil is then backfilled and compacted behind the wall for maximum strength.
+MagnumStone’s concrete blocks are used alongside geogrid layers.
+These layers are measured and placed between vertical rows of the blocks.
+The geogrid is installed securely between the retaining wall courses using precise techniques.
+The approved soil is then backfilled and compacted behind the wall for maximum tensile strength.

-The blocks, soil and geogrid all work together as a system to effectively retain the earth structure.
-Certified labs test connection capacities of geogrid and blocks, commonly known as “Connection Capacity Testing”.
-These critical tests are used in engineering software programs to plan and design retaining wall projects.
+The blocks, soil, and geogrid complement each other to retain the earth’s structure.
+Certified labs carry out essential “Connection Capacity Testing” on geogrid-block connections.
+These tests are crucial for engineering software programs to design retaining wall projects.

 Common Applications for Geogrid Retaining Walls:

 MagnumStone offers a free Retaining Wall Design & Analysis Software that examines essential factors.
 The software checks if geogrid is needed by analyzing heights, loads, soils, and seismic factors.
 If required, the software automatically determines the Geogrid length and strength.
 The retaining wall systems are engineered using various methodologies like NCMA, AASHTO, EUROCODE, and LRFD.

 Retaining walls taller than 6 ft.
 (1.82 m.) need geogrid reinforcement.
 Geogrid walls cost less than cast-in-place concrete walls, which require massive footings and rebar.